Gregor Fisken

-Gregor Fisken is a British racing driver and businessman (born 28 September 1964) who currently races historic and modern-day sportscars.
+Gregor Callander Fisken (born 28 September 1964) is a British racing driver and businessman who currently races historic and modern-day sportscars.
 He is one of only a handful of racing drivers to have driven in all four classes (LMP1, LMP2, GT1 and GT2) at the famous Le Mans 24 Hours motor race.

 Early career

 Fisken began his career as an apprentice mechanic with the famous Scottish restorer and dealer of pre-war motorcars, Bunty Scott-Moncrieff, while also trying his luck at rallycross in old cars he prepared.
-In the late 1980s Gregor worked in the sales department of Coys of Kensington, an upmarket classic car dealership in a Kensington Mews.
+In the late 1980s Fisken worked in the sales department of Coys of Kensington, an upmarket classic car dealership in a Kensington Mews.

-In 1996 Fisken’s passion for classic cars led him to open his dealership, Fiskens Fine Historic Automobiles, in London’s upmarket South Kensington.
-As of 2014, the business continues to operate successfully, with work currently underway to expand the premises.
+In 1996, Fisken’s passion for classic cars led him to open his dealership, Fiskens Fine Historic Automobiles, in London’s upmarket South Kensington.
+As of 2026, the business continues to operate successfully, with the premises across two Mews properties as well as trade show stands at events such as Retromobile and the Concours d'Elegance at Hampton Court amongst others.

 Racing success

 With continuing business success, Fisken decided to turn his attention back to racing – both in historic cars and more modern machinery.

 In 1998, Fisken managed the feat of winning his class in both the Tour Auto and the Monaco Historic Grand Prix as well as finish a competitive second overall in the British Empire Trophy at Silverstone in a Porsche 962 Group C car.
 A first foray in modern racing netted Fisken a third in the Silverstone GT race in a McLaren F1 GTR.

 Due to a lack of spare time, Fisken was forced to cut back on his racing activities in 1999 and 2000, only being able to compete in one race each year.
 Success still arrived though, scoring a third in class in the Spa 3 Hours and winning his class for the second time in the Monaco Historic Grand Prix.

 For 2001, Fisken competed in the Spa 24 Hours, but was unable to finish due to mechanical failure, in modern racing as well as two other races in classic cars: the Goodwood Revival Meeting Tourist Trophy, which he won with team-mate Emanuele Pirro, and the Nurburgring 500 km where he won his class on the famous Nordschleife.

-2002 saw him return to the Nordschleife for the Nürburgring 24 Hours where he finished third in class in a BMW M3 despite spending over an hour in the pits with mechanical problems.
+2002 saw Fisken return to the Nordschleife for the Nürburgring 24 Hours where he finished third in class in a BMW M3 despite spending over an hour in the pits with mechanical problems.

 Work commitments proved too much in 2003, but a return to modern racing in 2004 saw Fisken compete in two iconic races: the Sebring 12 Hours and the Le Mans 24 Hours, both with the GT – Racers Group Porsche GT3 RSR.